 It’s really about letting the emotions out.
 You’d be surprised what it does to us all when we keep how we are feeling a secret.

-Run to the store to pick up milk or to a local coffee spot to grab that irresistible brew of you choosing.
-The point is: it’s important to be OK with a short jaunt at first.
+Run to the store to pick up milk or to a local coffee spot to grab that irresistible brew of your choosing.
+The point is: it’s important to be okay with a short journey at first.
 Then you can build up.

-One of the most common things for people to do is to avoid the crash site.
+One of the most common things for people to do during the recovery process is to avoid the crash site.
 Don’t avoid it.
-It’s important to go back to it.
-It’s important to get closure with the place where you experienced a life changing accident.
+It’s important to go back to it the scene of the accident.
+You don’t have to spend much time there, but it’s important to get closure with the place where you experienced a life changing accident.

 Give yourself a lot of space emotionally to deal with this.